mymatsubara/cheatsheet-js/src/cheatsheet/en/function.md

 ## .bind(): create a new function with a bound `this`

-When a new function is created with `bind` the value of `this` will not change with the context.
+When a new function is created with `.bind()`, the value of `this` will not change with the context.

 ```javascript
 function returnThis() {